mblockelet/opentezos/docs/archetype/introduction.md

 authors: Benoit Rognier
 ---

-This section presents the Smart Contract language [Archetype](https://archetype-lang.org).
+This section presents the [Archetype](https://archetype-lang.org) Smart Contract language .

 Archetype is an elegant high-level generic purpose language to develop Smart Contracts on the Tezos blockchain.
-Besides all Michelson features, it provides new types (rational, duration) and design concepts (state machine ...) that ease the development and maintenance of smart contracts.
+It supports all Michelson features, and also provides new types (rational, duration) and design concepts (state machine ...) that ease the development and maintenance of smart contracts.

-It also enables formal verification of the contract by transcoding to the [Why3](http://why3.lri.fr/) language.
+It also enables formal verification of contracts by transcoding to the [Why3](http://why3.lri.fr/) language.

 [How to install Archetype.](https://docs.archetype-lang.org/getting-started-1)